junxit/us-congress-code/title-29/chapter-4b/sec-49a.md

 ## Notes

-### Amendment of Section

-Pub.
-L. 113–128, title III, § 302, title V, § 506, July 22, 2014, 128 Stat.
-1624, 1703, provided that, effective on the first day of the first full program year after July 22, 2014 [probably July 1, 2015], this section is amended as follows: (1) by striking paragraph (1) and inserting the following: “(1) the terms ‘chief elected official’, ‘institution of higher education’, ‘one-stop center’, ‘one-stop partner’, ‘training services’, ‘workforce development activity’, and ‘workplace learning advisor’, have the meaning given the terms in section 3102 of this title;”; (2) in paragraph (2), by striking “investment board” each place it appears and inserting “development board” and by striking “section 117 of the Workforce Investment Act of 1998” and inserting “section 3122 of this title”; (3) in paragraph (3), by striking “134(c)” and inserting “3151(e)” and by striking “the Workforce Investment Act of 1998” and inserting “this title”; and (4) by striking “and” at the end of paragraph (4), substituting “; and” for the period at the end of paragraph (5), and adding at the end the following: (6) the term “employment service office” means a local office of a State agency; and (7) except in section 49l–2 of this title, the term “State agency”, used without further description, means an agency designated or authorized under section 49c of this title.
-See 2014 Amendment notes below.

 ### References in Text

 This chapter, referred to in text, was in the original “this Act”, meaning act June 6, 1933, ch.
 49, 48 Stat.
-113, as amended, which was classified to this chapter and section 338 of former Title 39, The Postal Service.
+113, known as the Wagner-Peyser Act, which was classified to this chapter and section 338 of former Title 39, The Postal Service.
 Section 338 of former title 39 was repealed and reenacted as section 4152 of former Title 39, The Postal Service, by Pub.
 L. 86–682, Sept.
 2, 1960, 74 Stat.
 578. Section 4152 of former title 39 was repealed and reenacted as section 3202 of Title 39, Postal Service, by Pub.
 L. 91–375, Aug.
 12, 1970, 84 Stat.
-719. The Workforce Investment Act of 1998, referred to in par.
-(1), is Pub.
-L. 105–220, Aug.
-7, 1998, 112 Stat.
-936, as amended.
-For complete classification of this Act to the Code, see Short Title note set out under section 9201 of Title 20, Education, and Tables.
+719.

 ### Amendments